Wisconsin's 99th Assembly district

-The 99th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeastern Wisconsin, the district comprises part of northwest Waukesha County, including the city of Delafield and the villages of Chenequa, Hartland, Lac La Belle, Merton, Nashotah, and Wales.
-The district is represented by Republican Cindi Duchow, since October 2015.
+The 99th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeastern Wisconsin, the district comprises parts of northwest Waukesha County, northeast Jefferson County, and southeast Dodge County.
+It includes the cities of Oconomowoc and part of the city of Hartford, and the villages of Chenequa, Hartland, Lac La Belle, Nashotah, and Neosho.
+The district is represented by Republican Barbara Dittrich, since January 2025; Dittrich previously represented the 38th district from 2019 to 2025.

 The 99th Assembly district is located within Wisconsin's 33rd Senate district, along with the 97th and 98th Assembly districts.